AIForces/AIForcesAPI/docs/source/return_objects.rst

-   authors       (see example)         Authors of the contest managers      (see example)         Managers of the contest problems      (see example)         Problems, used in the contest
+   authors       (see example)         Authors of the contest managers      (see example)         Managers of the contest problems      (see example)         Problems, used in the contest created_at    string                Time, contest was created.
+(ISO 8601 format) updated_at    string                Time, contest was last updated.
+(ISO 8601 format)
    ============= ===================== ===========================================

 Example